parkertomatoes/basbolt/README.md

 ## Roadmap
 This project is currently a fun tech demo that started as a joke, and was written as a way for me to practice writing a semi-complex project using React Hooks.

 But it would be neat to make something like a tweakable sandbox for showcasing old Q(uick)?BASIC games and demos.
-Eventual features would include
+Eventual features could include

 * Linking
 * Running